hieptl/netflix-clone/README.md

   fetchMovies(movieType);
 }, []);
 ```
 > 9th NOTE:
-> - Wait a minute !
+> - Wait a minute!
 What is "movieType" ???
 We did not define it before.
 >
-> - Please do not worry, we will explain in detail about why do we need "movieType" in here.
-Firstly, please keep in mind that __we always want to make "Row" component be reusable__.
+> - Please do not worry, we will explain in detail why do we need "movieType" here.
+Firstly, please keep in mind that __we always want to make the "Row" component be reusable__.
 >
-> - For this reason, we should let the person who is using our "Row" component define the movie type that he/she wants to get from Firebase instead of harcoding it in the "Row" component.
+> - For this reason, we should let the person who is using our "Row" component define the movie type that he/she wants to get from Firebase instead of hardcoding it in the "Row" component.
 >
 > - We want something like this.
 >